 The Early Adopter Programme is calling for projects from research communities that address complex scientific use cases in the need of integrating and using multiple services from EOSC-hub and its partners.

 The application should meet the following criteria.

-- It represents a broader scenario that when established in EOSC would have impact across Europe and beyond.
+- It represents a broader scenario that has impact across Europe and beyond.

-- It is supported by a mature research infrastructures,a research organisation or project at a European/National level that will be the long-term consumer of the EOSC and who can demonstrate their engagement in EOSC or their willingness to be engaged.
+- It is supported by a mature research infrastructures, a research organisation or a project at European/National level that is planning to consume the services in scope of the programme of over a longer period in time and who can demonstrate their engagement in EOSC or their willingness to be engaged.